superduper-io/superduper/docs/hr/content/docs/setup/testing.md

 # Testing

-To run the `superduperdb` tests, for a particular version of the code, checkout that version with this command:
+To run the `superduperdb` tests, for a particular version of the code, checkout to that version with this command:

 ```bash
 git clone https://github.com/SuperDuperDB/superduperdb.git